30 Best Grocery Shopping Tips of All Time

 That's why we're here to help.
-We spoke to supermarket employees at major markets around the country to get some insider shopping tips that will save you money and ensure you're getting the freshest, highest quality food at the best price.
+We spoke to supermarket employees at major markets around the country to get some insider grocery shopping tips that will save you money and ensure you're getting the freshest, highest quality food at the best price.
 Knowledge is power, and with a few tips and tricks up your sleeve, grocery shopping will be a breeze.
-And for more budget-friendly advice and tips on how to score high-quality foods, subscribe to the Eat This, Not That! magazine—and get 50 percent off the cover price!

-When it comes to grocery shopping, the old adage holds true—the early bird really does get the, er, freshest produce.
+When it comes to grocery shopping, the adage holds—the early bird really does get the, er, freshest produce.
 "Shopping earlier in the day can help to avoid busy rush hour business and allow the ability/time to pick the best products on the stand before someone else beats you to it," says Sprouts Farmers Market spokesperson Diego Romero.

 Products are supposed to be rotated so that the freshest items are placed in the back, explains one owner of several stores in a well-known supermarket chain.
 This is especially true in rear-loading display cases (usually used for things like milk and eggs).
 So if you want the freshest items, reach towards the back.